garfix/richard/tests/integration/schank/README.md

 * All systems are about making plausible inferences from the read text, in order to understand the rest of it (ie. to answer questions about it).
 * Furthermore: "processing structures and memory structures are the same" (Lytinen), that is: build declarative structures, not custom procedures.
-* Later systems explicitly recognize the structure of stories, in __plot units__ and __thematic abstraction units__
+* __MOPs__ were invented to reuse story-parts, which makes them more flexible, simple, and reusable.
-* "Dynamic Memory" is about learning new structures.
+* Later systems explicitly recognize the structure of stories, in __TOPs__, __Plot units__ and __thematic abstraction units__
-* MOPs were invented to reuse story-parts, which makes them more flexible, simple, and reusable.
+* __Dynamic Memory__ is about learning new structures.
-* "Case-based reasoning" is building a plan by modifying an existing plan.
+* __Case-based reasoning__ is building a plan by modifying an existing plan.
 A learning technique
-* "Integrated" in a parser means that all processes of the system are performed while parsing (hard to maintain and debug, but is able to handle some edge cases better, like knowing the answer before the sentence is read completely)
+* __Integrated__ in a parser means that all processes of the system are performed while parsing (hard to maintain and debug, but is able to handle some edge cases better, like knowing the answer before the sentence is read completely)

 Development in the major systems